 Transfer pricing documentation must be prepared each year and on a company-by-company basis.
-Small and medium companies (defined as those with an annual turnover of less than EUR 50 million, exception made for the resident entities and permanent establishments in Italy that are part of foreign MNE groups; the turnover must be computed considering also the revenues of directly and/or indirectly controlling entities) can update the economic analysis only every three years, provided that the comparability analysis is based on publicly available sources and no significant change in the business occurred.
+Small and medium companies (defined as those with an annual turnover of less than EUR 50 million, exception made for the resident entities and permanent establishments in Italy that are part of foreign MNE groups; the turnover must be computed considering also the revenues of directly and/or indirectly controlling entities) can update the economic analysis only every three years, provided that the comparability analysis is based on publicly available sources and no significant change between the fiscal years have occurred.
 Otherwise, it is necessary to update the economic analysis each year.
 All the other sections of the report have to be updated each year, even for small and medium companies.

 Relief from penalties is granted for both IRES and IRAP applicable to transfer pricing adjustments to taxpayers who have prepared transfer pricing documentation in line with Italian Regulation.